Scholarships and Grants

 Cleary University has two student worker programs:

-- Federal College Work-study funded by the government and the Cleary University
+- Federal College Work-Study funded by the government and Cleary University.

 - Work-to-Learn program for students who aren’t eligible for the federal work program.